What Is Gear Ratio and Gear Inches on A Fixie? (Explained)

 A bike’s gear ratio is the number of teeth on the front sprocket relative to the back sprocket.
 It also indicates how ‘easy’ or ‘hard’ its gearing configuration is.
 High gear ratios require more pedal power.
 Conversely, lower ratios are easier to ride.

-The gear ratio is calculated by dividing two whole integers by the fractional part: the number of teeth on the chainring (the front cog) divided by the number of teeth on the sprocket (the rear gear) (the rear cog).
+To calculate the gear ratio, you don’t need to calculate the gear’s circumference or anything like that.
+Just look at the sprockets.
+The gear ratio is calculated by dividing the number of teeth on the chainring (the big cog) divided by the number of teeth on the sprocket (the rear cog).

 The gear ratio of a bike with a 46-tooth chainring and a 16-tooth sprocket is commonly denoted with a colon; 46:16.